 - Free shipping: when you use any of the links on this website to purchase a Vitamix, you’ll get free shipping on orders of $50 or more.

-- Exceptional customer service: Vitamix stands behind its products 100% and will help you with any and every problem you may encounter.
+- Exceptional customer service: Vitamix stands behind its products 100% and will help you with any problem you may encounter.

 A full disclosure – by buying direct, you also support me.
 When you use any of the links on my website and proceed with the purchase, I earn a small commission at no cost to you.